davidleonstr/Qurderer/README.md

 # Qurderer

+**Qurderer** is a powerful Python framework for building modern PyQt5 applications with a focus on simplicity and maintainability.
+It provides a comprehensive set of decorators and utilities that streamline the development of complex desktop interfaces by abstracting away common patterns and boilerplate code.

-**Qurderer** is a Python package designed to simplify the management of windows, screens, styles, global configurations, and session storage in PyQt5 applications.
-It provides a set of decorators and utilities that make it easier to create and manage simple graphical interfaces.
+The framework is designed to address the challenges of managing multiple windows, screens, and application state in PyQt5 applications.
+By leveraging decorators and a consistent architecture, Qurderer enables developers to create robust applications with less code and better organization.

 ---

 ## Key Features

+- **Window Management**:
+  - Create and manage multiple windows with the `@Window` decorator
+  - Build main application windows with the `@MainWindow` decorator
+  - Navigate between windows with history tracking
+  - Customize window properties (size, position, resizability)

+- **Screen Management**:
-- **Window and screen management**: Allows the creation and navigation between multiple screens and windows.
+  - Create and navigate between multiple screens with the `@Screen` decorator
+  - Automatic screen transitions with history tracking
+  - Support for screen-specific layouts and widgets
+  - Optional automatic UI reload when screens are displayed

+- **Style Management**:
-- **Custom styles**: Applies styles to windows and widgets using stylesheets (CSS) or directly from files.
+  - Apply styles to windows and widgets using the `@Style` decorator
+  - Support for both file-based and string-based stylesheets
+  - Theme color customization for consistent UI

+- **Configuration Management**:
-- **Global configuration**: Injects global configurations into classes that require them.
+  - Inject global configurations with the `@useConfig` decorator
-- **Session storage**: Provides an in-memory session storage system for managing temporary data.
+  - Access application settings from any component
+  - Centralized configuration management

+- **Session Storage**:
+  - In-memory session storage with the `@useSessionStorage` decorator
+  - Store and retrieve temporary data between screens
+  - Persistent data management during application runtime

+- **UI Components**:
-- **Notifications**: Includes a customizable notification system with different types (success, error, info) and progress bars.
+  - **Notifications**: Customizable notification system with different types (success, error, info) and progress bars
-- **Floating Dialogs**: Provides a modal dialog system with a customizable backdrop, supporting both white and black themes.
+  - **Floating Dialogs**: Modal dialog system with customizable backdrop, supporting both white and black themes
-- **Automatic reload on screen display**: Provides an automatic UI recharge system.
+  - **Toggle Switch**: Animated toggle switch component with customizable appearance

 ---